bholeneha/resource-vault/README.md

   - [Author Information](#author-information)

 ## Overview
 <b>Resource Vault</b> is a database of resources and links for students pursuing careers in software development.
 Built using MongoDB, Express, and Node.js, it allows users to browse a wide variety of categories to find the right resources for their needs.
 With the added convenience of Google OAuth login, users can easily log in and save their favorite links for quick and easy access later on.
-Explore the power of Resource Vault today and take your learning journey to the next level!

 ### First Look